IBM/SalesEnablement-SterlingDataExchange-L3/docs/ConfigurationPart1.md

-- On board test partners
-- 3 methods for file transfer between 2 test partners
-- route and service partners

-Secure File Transfer Protocol (SFTP)
+In this chapter, learn how to configure the Secure File Transfer Protocol (SFTP) adapter using the containerized B2Bi deployment.

 1. In the OpenShift web console, click **Routes** under the **Network** section in left-hand panel.